ucsb/ucsb-sa-enterprise-vsteam/docs/Get-VSTeamWorkItem.md

 ## SYNOPSIS

-Returns one or more a work items from your project.
+Returns one or more work items from your project.

 ## SYNTAX

 ## DESCRIPTION

-Returns one or more a work items from your project.
+Returns one or more work items from your project.

 ## EXAMPLES